Connect with others who understand.

 One myHSteam member shared their experience with surgery.
 “Just had surgery under my arm to remove the sinus tract last week,” they said.
 “That was the last bump from HS.
 I’ve been doing so good — no breakouts at all.”

-Doctors can also use medications to treat inflammation and reduce the number of nodules and abscesses you have.
-This can help limit tunnel formation.
+Doctors can also use medications to treat inflammation and clear up nodules and abscesses.
+This treatment may stop tunnels from forming under the skin.

 Deroofing